Parks & Areas

 Camp Floyd / Stagecoach Inn State Park & Museum

 This site ties together many important local, regional, and national historical developments.
-The spot was once used as a Pony Express stop, a stagecoach station, and even the temporary home of the largest Civil War military outpost west of the Mississippi.
+The spot was once used as a Pony Express stop, a stagecoach station, and even the temporary home of the largest military outpost in the United States from 1858-1861.
 The park’s mission is to provide an interpretation of the area’s early territorial history; including Camp Floyd, Stagecoach Inn, Pony Express Route, and the 1890’s – era Fairfield Schoolhouse.

 Found near Wendover, these caves are incredibly significant archaeological sites that contain over 11,000 years of the history of human inhabitation of the Great Basin.
 The caves also hold important clues to changing weather, water, and habitat conditions in the area.